Home

 How long can I take unpaid leave in Singapore without risking my employment?

-The acceptable duration of unpaid leave is entirely dependent on your employer's policies.
+The acceptable duration of leave is entirely dependent on your employer's policies.
 Key points to remember:

 • No statutory entitlement: There's no legal limit.